Urigo/Ionic2CLI-Meteor-WhatsApp/tutorial/step-2.md

 > *NOTE*: Again, we would like to focus on building our app rather than expalining about 3rd party libraties.
 For more information about tasks in `Gulp` see [reference](https://github.com/gulpjs/gulp/blob/master/docs/API.md).

-And last but not least, let's install the necessary dependencies inorder to make our setup work:
+Let's install the necessary dependencies inorder to make our setup work:

     $ npm uninstall ionic-gulp-browserify-typescript --save-dev
     $ npm install ionic-gulp-webpack --save-dev